Adarsh-sophos/Smart-Library/README.md

 > Retrieval System

 - Managing books in a large bookshelf and ﬁnding books on it often leads to tedious manual work, especially for large book collections where books might be missing or misplaced.
+- Deployment of barcode and radio-frequency identiﬁcation (RFID) management systems is costly and affordable only to large institutions and it requires physically attaching a marker to each book.
 - Manually searching bookshelves is time-consuming and often not fruitful depending on how vague the search is.
 -  The intent of this system is to make what was previously a tedious experience (i.e., searching books in bookshelves) much more user-friendly.
 - Recently, deep neural models, such as Convolutional Neural Networks (CNN) and Recurrent Neural Networks (RNN) have achieved great success for scene text detection and recognition.